terminada/mc-server-script/README.md

 ![screenshot-1](demos/screenshot-1.png "Screenshot 1")

 ## Installation and usage

+For __Windows 10 only__:

-Download the latest `.zip` file at [Releases](https://github.com/hoangtheboss/mc-server-script/releases)
+- Download the latest `.zip` file at [Releases](https://github.com/hoangtheboss/mc-server-script/releases)

-For __Windows 10__ you can run `windows-easy.bat` to download Python (embedded version/if not installed), install dependencies and execute the script.
+- Run `windows-easy.bat` to download Python (embedded version/if not installed), install dependencies and execute the script.

-Alternatively you will have to install Python by yourself, then use the command line:
+Alternatively you will have to install __Python 3.7__ by yourself, then use the command line:

 ```
 git clone https://github.com/HoangTheBoss/mc-server-script.git
-(cd into master)
+cd mc-server-script
+python3 -m pip install --upgrade pip
-pip -r requirements.txt
+python3 -m pip install -r requirements.txt
-python makeserver.py
+python3 makeserver.py
 ```

+__Note__: Using `python3` on Windows 8/10 may open the __Store__, in that case use `python`

 ## Dependencies
 Better check [requirements.txt](https://github.com/HoangTheBoss/mc-server-script/blob/master/requirements.txt) for more updated contents
 ```